• Home

 This lawless one will be revealed, not as a lawless one but as a savior.
 He'll offer a false sense of hope.
 But, Paul quickly adds, his destiny is already determined.
 This lawless one will be destroyed by a word from the mouth of Jesus Christ and in the brightness of His coming.

 God doesn't force this delusion on any man.
-But those who deny the truth will embrace the delusion, this big lie, that God allows and Satan brings to before them.
+But those who deny the truth will embrace the delusion, this big lie, that God allows and Satan brings before them.
 This will be their final act of rebellion against God.
 The people will perish because they refused the free gift and refused to love the truth.
 They will then be condemned because they didn't believe the truth and took pleasure in unrighteousness.
 They will embrace the lie.
-This isn't a lie; it is 'the lie'.
+This isn’t a lie; it is ‘the lie’.
 What is the lie?
-We don't know, but it will big enough to deceive worldwide.
+We don’t know, but it will be big enough to deceive worldwide.

 2 Thessalonians 2:13

-The traditions Paul wants them to stand on, is the very truth taught to them by Him.
-It's gospel truth and the understanding of who Jesus is, what He did, what He promised and what He will soon do.
-It's fascinating to note, no one came with these other gospels and various doctrines that lead believers astray until they actually become believers.
-The work of Satan followed the work of the gospel attempting to sway and confuse and call into question the Word.
+It’s fascinating to note that no false teachers came with these other gospels and various doctrines that lead believers astray until they actually become believers.
+The work of Satan followed the work of the gospel, attempting to sway and confuse and call into question the Word.
 This still goes on today.
-This is why we need to hold fast to the Bible, to read it, search it and understand it.
+This is why we need to hold fast to the Bible, read it, search for it, and understand it.
 This is a daily and lifeline endeavor.
-This give us the tools to keep from being deceived by false teachings and false prophets.
+This gives us the tools to keep from being deceived by false teachings and false prophets.
 Don't be soon shaken.
 Don't let Satan knock you away from the foundation established by the Lord for your life.
 Trust in the dark what you know to be true in the Light.

 2 Thessalonians 2:16-17

-The bible says God will never leave you or forsake you, but that's not easy to remember when Satan whispers in your ear, "Where is your god now?"
-The bible says we can cast our cares on Him because He cares for us.
+The Bible says God will never leave you or forsake you, but that’s not easy to remember when Satan whispers in your ear, "Where is your God now?"
+The Bible says we can cast our cares on Him because He cares for us.
 But Satan whispers to us, "If he cared for you, life would be easier."
 And when we are hurting, we often are tempted to believe it.
 We could go right through the bible and see where the enemy has attacked the promises of God from beginning to end.
-We can each give testimony where we believed the lies instead of the promises of God, simply because we were soon shaken.
-We are quickly prone to pity and discouragement and Satan knows it.
+We can each give testimony where we believed the lies instead of the promises of God simply because we were soon shaken.
+We are quickly prone to pity and discouragement, and Satan knows it.
 But so does God.
 That's why His word gives us these warnings, so we'll get better at hearing his voice and quicker at recognizing the attacks from the lawless one.

-©2018 Doug Ford
+© 2018, 2024 Doug Ford